Aktion AB: Intelligenzaktion

-The Intelligenzaktion was also extended to the General Government (GG), the German-occupied rump of Poland not annexed to either the Soviet Union or Germany after the invasion.
-In general those actions were less intense and less lethal, sparing most of the Catholic clergy and larger landowners.
-One such action, the November 1939 Sonderaktion Krakau, in which the president and the entire faculty Jagiellonian University in Kraków were arrested and sent to concentration camps, drew condemnation from Fascist Italy and the Vatican.
-All those who had survived their incarceration were eventually released; some died shortly afterwards as a result of maltreatment and undernourishment in the camps.
+The Intelligenzaktion was extended to the GG, where it spared most of the Catholic clergy and larger landowners.
+Among the actions carried out there was Sonderaktion Krakau in November 1939, in which the president and the entire faculty of Jagiellonian University in Kraków were arrested and sent to concentration camps.
+Their arrest drew condemnation from Fascist Italy and the Vatican.
+Those who survived imprisonment were eventually released, although some died shortly afterwards as a result of maltreatment and undernourishment in the camps.

-By May 1940, Polish society had begun to recover from the previous year's military defeat, leading to an increase in resistance activity.
-With international attention diverted from Poland by the German invasion of France, Nazi German authorities thus decided the time was ideal for another anti-intellectual purge, this time to focus on the areas within the General Government.

-AB-Aktion

-The Intelligenzaktion was continued by the German AB-Aktion Operation in occupied territories of central Poland.
-Both murder operations were conducted in part according to an "enemies of the Reich list" prepared before the war by members of the German minority in Poland and printed ahead of time by the German Intelligence as Sonderfahndungsbuch Polen (Special Prosecution Book-Poland).
+The Polish resistance had been organizing since the previous year's military defeat.
+By the end of 1939 there were 140 separate organizations that had begun underground operations of some kind, from printing newspapers to promoting light sabotage such as painting the logo of the Polish Underground State and anti-German slogans on walls.
+In February 1940 the Political Consultative Committee was formed to unite all the resistance organizations politically.
+In March and April Henryk Dobrzański, an army major who had taken command of soldiers who had refused to surrender and evaded German capture over the winter, led ambushes against superior German forces near Radom until he himself was killed in an ambush.
+Nazi German authorities decided the time was ideal for another anti-intellectual purge, this time within the GG, while international attention was focused on France.

+Aktion AB

 German preparations and planning

-The later anti-Polish AB-Aktion had its roots in discussions with Soviet officials during a series of secret Gestapo–NKVD conferences that began at the end of September 1939 after the two nations had defeated and divided Poland.
-A secret protocol in the German–Soviet Boundary and Friendship Treaty signed at that time bound both parties to "tolerate in their territories no Polish agitation which affects the territories of the other party [and] suppress in their territories all beginnings of such agitation."
-By the end of the talks in March 1940 the two secret police agencies had begun primarily discussing how to suppress the resistance.
+The AB-Aktion had its origins in discussions with Soviet officials during a series of secret Gestapo–NKVD conferences that began at the end of September 1939 after Germany and the Soviet Union had partitioned Poland.
+A secret protocol to the German–Soviet Boundary and Friendship Treaty signed at that time bound both parties to "tolerate in their territories no Polish agitation which affects the territories of the other party [and] suppress in their territories all beginnings of such agitation."
+By the conclusion of the talks in March 1940, the two secret police agencies had begun primarily discussing how to suppress Polish resistance.